CorBer/teensy_batdetector/README.md

 Repository is available with all recent code and libraries.

-Older versions of this project can be found at https://github.com/CorBer/OLD-teensy_batdetector

 <i>This is a work in progress project, the code will keep changing.
 If you have a specific request or otherwise questions please share them on the forum.

 For each version you will find a src-directory containing all current sourcecode, several specific libraries have been added to lib-directory for each version.